 The total area c.3.2 ha.

-The Parish Council is not minded to consider this site for land allocation in the Boughton Aluph and Eastwell Neighbourhood Plan.
-The landowner has been informed of our decision.
+The Parish Council was not minded to consider this site for land allocation in the Boughton Aluph and Eastwell Neighbourhood Plan.
+The landowner has been informed of the Parish Council’s decision.

 The Parish Council is not a planning authority.
 Our decision does preclude a planning application being made to Ashford Borough Council.

-An application (18/00596/AS) has been made to Ashford Borough Council for a Change of Use of land at Rook Toll from Light Industrial Use (Class B1)(c)) to Dwellinghouses (Class C3).
-The application was submitted in April 2018.
-A decision is expected in June.
+In April 2018, an application (18/00596/AS) the landowner made an application to Ashford Borough Council for a Change of Use of land at Rook Toll from Light Industrial Use (Class B1)(c)) to Dwellinghouses (Class C3).
+The application was rejected.